Stsh4lson/spectrogram-bad-apple/README.md

 ## Description
-Code generaters audio waveform for each frame of the video and then calculates its spectogram. its made with small range of frequencies because then it looks cool
+Code generaters audio waveform for each frame of the video and then calculates its spectogram.

+Its made with small range of frequencies because then it looks cool.

 ## LICENSE